denyspoltorak/metapatterns-website/metapatterns/content/part-3--extension-metapatterns/shared-repository.md

 +++
 weight = 7
 title = "Shared Repository"
-description = A Shared Repository stores all or a part of the system's data.
-It may provide notifications on data change and atomic transactions.
+description = "A Shared Repository stores all or a part of the system's data.
+It may provide notifications on data change and atomic transactions."
 +++

 # Shared Repository